Thesephi/block-based-wall/README.md

 ![test](https://media.giphy.com/media/B7wZyZkHR4yli/giphy.gif)

-This is an implementation of a **grid-based, block-based, masonry-like gallery logic**, which takes in an array of items (rectangular blocks of dimension _X by Y_) and arranges them into a canvas of defined area (dynamically adjustable) in such a way that **no 2 blocks can overlap each other** no matter their dimensions and orders in the supplied array; meanwhile, **all the spaces should be optimally utilised** (no redundant row).
+This is an implementation of a **grid-based, block-based, masonry-like gallery logic**, which takes in an array of items (rectangular blocks of dimension _X by Y_) and arranges them into a canvas of defined area (dynamically adjustable) in such a way that **no 2 blocks can overlap each other** no matter their dimensions and orders in the supplied array; meanwhile, **all the spaces should be optimally utilised** (minimum to no rows with unused spaces).

 The testbed example supplies a collection of default gallery blocks (with dimension _1x1_), then adds in a few blocks of custom dimensions, and finally places them all on a responsive canvas, which, when resized or clicked on, will rearrange the said blocks in a new, random order.